 Massage Therapy Training Program

-The Massage Therapy diploma program at Dorsey Schools is designed to provide students with a foundation in anatomy, physiology, and pathophysiology which form the basis for training in specific massage techniques.
-The program provides students with the opportunity to prepare for entry-level positions in the massage therapy industry, once licensed.
-Successful completion of this program meets the approved curriculum requirement needed to apply for licensure in Michigan.*
+The Massage Therapy training program at Dorsey Schools is designed to provide students with a foundation in anatomy, physiology, and pathophysiology which form the basis for training in specific massage techniques.
+The program provides students with the opportunity to prepare for entry level positions in the massage therapy industry, once licensed.
+Successful completion of this program meets the approved curriculum requirement needed to apply for Massage Therapy licensure in Michigan.*

-The Massage Therapy Diploma Program is offered at the following Dorsey Schools campus locations:
+The Massage Therapy Program at Dorsey Schools is offered at the following locations:

 Training in this program includes:

 - Students have the opportunity to learn hands-on techniques, including Swedish massage, deep tissue, neuromuscular therapy, sports massage, and supervised clinical practice.

 - Once licensed, our graduates may pursue a variety of jobs, including private practice, athletic team massage therapist, a massage therapist in a hospital, on-site massage therapist, massage therapist in a spa or salon, assistant to physical therapists or chiropractors, or serving as a massage therapist on cruise ships.

 - The curriculum is also geared to prepare students to challenge the Massage & Bodywork Licensing Examination (MBLEx).